nortikin/sverchok/docs/lessons_01.rst

 [image of said unit circle and four points]

-To begin we want to create a series of numbers, to get the range ``[0.25 pi, 0.75 pi, 1.25 pi, 1.75 pi]``.
-Because these aren't whole numbers, but so called ``Floats``, we want a Node that generates a range of them: Range Float. (or 'Float series' as it's called when added to the node view).
-We will tell the Float series Node to make ``[0.25, 0.75, 1.25, 1.75]`` and multiply them with the constant PI.
+To begin we want to create a series of numbers, to represent the points on the unit circle above that form the square.
+Essentially this sequence ``[0.25 pi, 0.75 pi, 1.25 pi, 1.75 pi]``.
+Because these aren't whole numbers, but so called ``Floats``, we want a Node that generates a range of Floats: Range Float. (or 'Float series' as it's called when added to the node view).
+We will tell the Float series Node to make ``[0.25, 0.75, 1.25, 1.75]`` and multiply them later with the constant PI.

 **Making a series of numbers**

 ``new -> numbers -> Range Float``

+The `Range Float` node has a set of defaults which output

 [ image ]